daleonpz/Research-Project/chapter2.md

 \end{equation}

-Given the given sequence of rotations and the algorithm described by [@Slabaugh1999], the angles can be found using  algorithm 1.
+Following the sequence of rotations presented above and the algorithm described by [@Slabaugh1999], the angles can be found using  algorithm 1.

 \begin{figure}[ht]
  \centering